NetherlandsForensicInstitute/rPPG-Deepfake-Detection/README.md

 We evaluated the method on both manipulated face videos and fully AI-generated videos.
 Importantly, the method should not be interpreted as a simple “heartbeat present = real, heartbeat absent = fake” test: extracted rPPG signals can contain genuine heart-rate information, while their reliability and discriminative value depend on the video content and acquisition conditions.

 > **Research-use notice**
 > This repository contains experimental research software.
 It is intended to support reproducibility and further research, not to provide a stand-alone forensic decision system.
-Results should be interpreted in the context of the experimental protocol and the limitations described in the paper.

 ## Repository structure